BOSTON YACHT GETAWAYS

-All aboard at Noon!
-Head North out of Boston Harbor, skirting Stellwagon Bank, a rich marine ecosystem for migrating whales, to Marblehead Harbor, known for its yachting races and regattas.
-For a perfect overnight stay, sleep at anchor in the peaceful harbor, or consider spending the night at the Harbor Light Inn in historic downtown.
+Boston – All aboard at noon!
+Head North out of Boston Harbor, skirting Stellwagen Bank, a rich marine ecosystem for migrating whales, to Marblehead Harbor, known for its yachting races and regattas.
+For a perfect overnight stay, sleep at anchor in the peaceful harbor, or consider spending the night at the Harbor Light Inn in historic downtown Marblehead.

-Back to your yacht and off to see the Gold Coast of Beverly Farms and Manchester-by-the-Sea, on the way up to Gloucester for the evening.
+Gloucester – Back to your yacht and off to see the Gold Coast of Beverly Farms and Manchester-by-the-Sea (yes, the one in the movie by the same name) on the way up to Gloucester for the evening.
 Home to the famous “Lost at Sea” Fisherman statue and the setting for the book and film “The Perfect Storm”, you will be enchanted by Gloucester.
 This settlement of Portuguese, French Canadians, Irish, Scots, Polish and working-class ambiance is the oldest working seaport in the country.
-Stay overnight aboard in Gloucester, making some time ashore to savor local culture and music at raucous watering holes like the Rhumb Line, or return to the Harbor Light Inn in Marblehead for the evening.
+Stay overnight aboard in Gloucester, making some time ashore to savor local culture, restaurants and music at raucous watering holes like the Rhumb Line, or return to the Harbor Light Inn in Marblehead for the evening.
 The choice is yours.

 July: Marblehead Arts Festival